andycroll/brightonruby.com/_misc/lovely-brighton.markdown

 #### The Pier

 We used to have two.
 Then there was a fire, now there is one.
-It couldn't be more 'English Seaside' if it tried.
+It couldn’t be more 'English Seaside' if it tried.
 Arcades, average pubs, sunburnt tourists and a funfair.

 #### Beach